ankitnewjobs/Terraform/Day:- 55 Share-Modules-in-Private-Module-Registry/README.md

 # Step-07: Review the newly imported module in Terraform Cloud

-In Modules tab, you’ll see your module with:
+In the Modules tab, you’ll see your module with:

 * Readme → rendered from README.md
 * Inputs → derived from variable blocks